 Bedtime rituals that include security blankets and toys are talked about in children’s literature.
 In the children’s book, Ira Sleeps Over, Ira is excited to spend the night at his friend’s house but worries about being teased because he still sleeps with his teddy bear.
-To his relief, Ira finds that his friend also has a favorite bear that he sleeps with.
+To his relief, Ira finds that his friend also has a favorite teddy bear that he sleeps with.

 What could have been an embarrassing moment for Ira has a happy ending as both boys fall to sleep with their teddy bears in tow.
 Another reason why children treasure blankets and toys!

 #4: Security Blankets Offer Comfort to Children in Uncertain Times and New Situations

-Have you noticed when you take your child to a strange or unfamiliar place, or into a new situation, they insist on carrying their blanket with them?
+Have you noticed when you take your child to a strange or unfamiliar place, or into a new situation, or feeling insecure, they insist on carrying their blanket with them?
 Or when the lights go out in their bedroom at night, they hug their toy or “blanky” even closer?

 These can be scary situations for a child and to have a security blanket or object close by brings them comfort.
 The American Academy of Pediatrics concurs: special blankets or toys can be an important part of childhood and can bring comfort and security to its owner.

-Hospitals today recognize that many children love having a blanket with them for those scary or stressful times during their stay.
+Hospitals today recognize that many children love having a blanket with them for those scary or stressful and uncertain times during their stay.
 Many hospitals have adopted a program called, “Project Linus,” a nonprofit effort that gives sick children security blankets to provide a source of comfort for them.

 Let Your Child Have These Security Blankets and Toys for as Long as Needed